 Over half of children ages 8-12 already own a smart tablet and almost a quarter own a smartphone!
-Even those as young as 8 up to 28 spend over 40 hours a week in front of digital screens.
+Kids as young as 8 years old spend over 40 hours a week in front of digital screens.
 With technology becoming a bigger part of our lives every day, it’s important to guide our little ones on how to use tech in a positive way and create a healthy balance.
 As both parents and involved in the tech industry, these are our tips on creating a responsible relationship with tech and our kids!

 Talk To Your Children About Tech

 Our children are masters of tech--just hand them a gadget and they’ll figure it out 10x faster than we ever could (feeling old yet)?
 While technology can bring so many positives to our lives, it’s important to be honest about the negatives.
 Whether you’re tackling screen time, the effects of using social media too young, or the dangers of talking to strangers online, we’ve found that having an open conversation of how to use tech safely allows us to be honest with our kids to inform without scaring them.

 With everything in life, too much of anything is never good.
 It’s important to set clear expectations of our little one’s tech usage--even the Steve Jobs and Bill Gates of the world limit their kid’s screen time!
 To encourage our children to have healthy relationships with tech, we’ve found that establishing ground rules of when and how they can use their tech devices works best.
 Have a verbal agreement, set up screen time limits on your smart devices, or even set up a reward system--whatever works best for your family to set your child up for success.